ShamariFeaster/structureJS/README.md

 structureJS
 ===========

+structureJS is a Javascript development tool.
+You will never write a Javascript app in one big, messy file ever again.

+With structureJS you are able to keep the structure of your Javascript app logically and physically separated into files, modules, and groups.
+You are able to view and change that structure from a single manifest file.
+Yet when it's time to deploy your app, you are able to deploy a single, compressed file - the tool you used to gain all this functionality adding almost nothing to the size or processing overhead of your deployment.
+This is the power of structureJS.

+It is designed specificallty to fit in with your existing stack and will not get in the way of any other Javascript tools or frameworks in your developement stack (AngularJS for exaple).
+Once you use strucreJS to organize and modularize your projects, you will never go back to the old way.

 Use structureJS to:

-1. Break your app up into separate files.
+1. Keep your app broken up into several files, modules, or groups
+2. Automatic dependency ordering and resolution
+2. Compatible with frameworks such as AngularJS
+3. 3kB deployment size
 2. Create reusable, configurable modules.
-3. Declare the structure of the app in any order and structureJS will resolve order dependency automatically.
+3. Share your modules or use other people's over the Internet - no downloading required
+4. View & modify the structure of your app from a single manifest file
-4. Minify and combine all modules and files into a single file right from your browser.
+5. Minify and combine modules, files, or entire project into a single file using only your browser.
 Deploy in seconds not minutes
-5. Utilize module dependencies easily and add semantic meaning to your modules
+5. Utilize module dependencies easily
 6. Only puts one variable into the global namespace
 7. Partially AMD compliant (works with jQuery AMD for now, more to come)

-This 11kB (uncompressed) program allows you to break up complex Javacript apps into multiple files and reusable modules.
-It handles the complexity of making sure your files are imported in the right order.
-Use a manifest to modify the entire structure of you app in one file.
+8. Logically group files and modules, export those groups to combined, compressed files
+9. Automatic global dependency checking

 If you write Javascript applications and you want a simple, lightweight way to efficiently organize your code give it a try

 ### Why I Made structureJS ###

 Having a complex app as one big file is a terrible idea but Javascript was not really designed to build complex apps so there is no native support for importing files.
-You have to import scripts using `script` tags and the files themselves are imported asynchronously.
+You have to import scripts using `<script>` tags and the files themselves are imported asynchronously.
 This means you can not be sure that a script declared first will actually be done importing first.
 If you have a script declared underneath the first one that is supposed to use parts of the first one you're screwed.

+### What Is structureJS ###

+Essentilly what structureJS does is allow you flexibly structure a web application during development.
+Once you are ready to deploy your app, you can use structureJS to combine and minify your entire project into a single Javascript file.

+In deployment structureJS adds virtually no weight to an app because all of the dependency resolution code is automatically removed along with the UglifyJS library.

+In production structureJS will not slow you app down because it does nothing besides exectue the functions contained in your modules.
+That's it.
+Nothing else.

+structureJS does all of this using pure Javascript.
+You don't have to have node.js or php installed to use it.

 ### How Do I Use It ###